Chapter 3 Binary Data to Computations

 3.0.3 Storage - long-term memory

-We can also store data that we aren’t directly using when our computer is performing operations.
-So for example, our excel files and word files that aren’t currently in use.
-This type of memory is called storage and is sometimes referred to as long-term or non-volatile memory because electricity is not required to preserve this data.
-This type of memory is stored using hard disk drives (HDDs) also called hard drives or more recently solid-state drives (SSDs).
-The reason accessing this memory is slower than accessing data stored in RAM is that it is located further away from the CPU and data needs to be transferred from the storage to the CPU along a wire when a user wants to perform operations on such data.
-In addition the right data needs to be found out of all of your files, which also takes some time.
+We can also store data that we aren’t directly using when our computer is performing operations; for example, our excel files and word files that aren’t currently in use.
+This type of memory is called storage memory and is sometimes referred to as long-term or non-volatile memory, because the data can be preserved without using electricity.
+This type of memory is stored using hard disk drives (HDDs), also called hard drives, or more recently, solid-state drives (SSDs).
+The reason why accessing this memory is slower than accessing data stored in RAM is that it is located further away from the CPU, and data needs to be transferred from the storage to the CPU when a user wants to perform operations on such data.
+In addition, the right data needs to be found from all of your files, which also takes some time.
 Furthermore, the way in which data is retrieved from HDDs and SSDs is slower than that of RAM.
-This type of storage allows for much larger data capacity than RAM and it is also cheaper (“What Is a Hard Drive?” n.d.; “How a Hard Drive Works - ExtremeTech” n.d.).
+However, this type of storage allows for much larger data capacity than RAM, and it is also cheaper (“What Is a Hard Drive?” n.d.; “How a Hard Drive Works - ExtremeTech” n.d.).

-They are made of yet again the important basic building block of computers - tiny bees!
-Oops, I mean transistors yet again, just like the CPU chip!
-See, those transistors are really important.
+They are made of yet again the important basic building block of computers, the tiny bees - oops, I mean transistors! - just like the CPU chip!
+See how important transistors are!?

 SSDs allow for much faster reading and writing of files, as well as increased reliability.
-However, they are more expensive and they also wear out eventually (“What Is SSD (Solid-State Drive)?” n.d.).
+However, they are more expensive and can eventually wear out (“What Is SSD (Solid-State Drive)?” n.d.).

 Here’s a great explanation for how HDDs work and the difference with SSDs.
 It will also introduce the concept of caching, which allows for faster use of data from storage for the CPU.
 It is a special kind of memory that’s even faster and closer to the CPU than RAM (“CPU Cache” 2021):